OctoPrint/octoprint.org/content/blog/2016-10-19-first-preview-of-1.3.0/index.md

 tags:
 - Release
-summary: "I'm very happy to finally present you with a first preview\nof the upcoming major 1.3.0 release: 1.3.0rc1!"
+summary: "I'm very happy to finally present you with a first preview of the upcoming major 1.3.0 release: 1.3.0rc1!"
 slug: first-preview-of-1.3.0
 images: